Universal basic income in Germany: History

 The debate about basic income in West Germany began gathering steam in the 1980s, when groups of unemployed people became interested and took a stance for the reform.
 When Basic Income European Network was founded (today Basic Income Earth Network) in 1986, there was a German sociologist among the founders, Claus Offe, who since then has been active in the academic debate.

 In 2004 the Netzwerk Grundeinkommen is founded.
 The Hartz-reforms introduced by the Cabinet of Gerhard Shröder in 2003–2005 triggers the basic income debate quite a lot, even though the reforms themselves are widely seen as very anti-basic income.
 A few years later, 2009, Susanne Wiest, a home wife, made a presentation in the German Parliament about the basic income petition she had initiated and which got support from 52.973 people.
-The next year there was several basic income-demonstrations, the biggest in Berlin.
+The next year there were several basic income-demonstrations, the biggest in Berlin.
 By 2011, the Pirate Party proposed basic income on the state parliament and after a two-hour-long debate it was decided that they shall work for basic income along with minimum wages.
 In 2012 there was a meeting between Susanne Wiest and Angela Merkel to discuss basic income.
 The meeting took place under the democracy project "Dialog über Deutschland".
-In Germany on Sunday, 25 September, a new political party was founded, Bündnis Grundeinkommen (“Basic Income League”, called “BGE Partei” for short).
+In Germany on Sunday, 25 September, a new political party was founded, Bündnis Grundeinkommen ("Basic Income League", called "BGE Partei" for short).
 The league was admitted for state elections for the first time in federal state Saarland in January 2017 and in April 2017 for the state elections in federal state Nordrhein-Westfalen.
 Bündnis Grundeinkommen was admitted for the German federal election 2017.